guanzhangszhao/YoungNRich/README.md

 1. `threshold`: an integer representing the maximum volatility the user can accpet, default to be 0.01(1%)
 2. `date`: the time the portfolio construction is based on, default to be today

-- Output: a dataframe that reflects the optimized portfolio, with predicted returns and volatility, as well as weights for each stock
+- Output: a dataframe that reflects the optimized portfolio, with predicted returns and volatility, as well as weights of the stocks